blockchyp/blockchyp-woocommerce/readme.txt

     * In the top left corner of the click on the Checkout Box and select Classic ShortCodes
     * Click the save button in the top right corner, confirm the save and enter your site

+= Does BlockChyp support Preauth and Capture? =

+Yes, BlockChyp supports Preauth and Capture mode.
+In the BlockChyp Payment Gateway Settings Page, simply check the "Preauth/Capture Mode" checkbox.
+Selecting this mode will issue a pre-authorization at checkout, changing the order status to "On hold".
+The payment will automatically be captured on shipment assuming that the order status is changed to either "Processing" or "Completed" as part of the shipping process.
+You can manually capture the payment by changing the order status to either "Processing" or "Completed".

+If the "Preauth/Capture Mode" checkbox is not selected, which is default, payments will be both preauthed and captured at the same time at checkout.

 == Screenshots ==

 1. The BlockChyp Credit Card payments configuration screen.